deklanw/maxent_graph/README.md

 - Directed Enhanced Configuration Model (DECM) [2]
 - Bipartite Weighted Configuration Model (BWCM) [3]

 See the `examples` folder for Jupyter notebook examples of usage.
+There is an example of using BiCM to form a projection of a bipartite network of Senators and bills.
+And, there is an example of using ECM to filter edges from a graph of relations between Game of Thrones characters.

 The implementation of the pmf for the Poisson-Binomial distribution (used for assessing the statistical significance of the presence of V-motifs in the BiCM) is based on [4]